A near-record number of October tornadoes swarmed the United States

 Despite the historic October tornado activity, the national tornado count for 2011 remains on track to end up below average.

-It is largely due to an April May, and June that all featured far below average numbers.
+It is largely due to an April, May, and June that all featured far-below-average numbers.
 These months, which typically accumulate a significant majority of tornado incidents in a given year, saw persistent weather patterns that were unfavorable for widespread vigorous thunderstorms.

 2021 has also featured a scarcity of deadly so-called violent (EF4 or higher) tornadoes.
-October, despite the high number of tornadoes, thankfully saw none this strong; only one has occurred this entire year, nationally.
-This year’s relatively low tornado death count of 14 in the United States is thanks in large part to this lack of violence, in addition to the advanced warnings from the Weather Service and its partners.
+October, despite the high number of tornadoes, thankfully saw none this strong; only one has occurred this year, nationally.
+This year’s relatively low tornado death count of 14 in the United States is thanks in large part to this lack of violence, in addition to the advance warnings from the Weather Service and its partners.

 The year is on track to see a violent tornado count lower than almost all years in the modern record, aside from 2005 and 2018, which saw one and zero, respectively.